 The book uses a range of approaches, including participatory research methods, to bring the voices of older people themselves to the foreground.
 It looks at how taking part in creative interventions develops different types of social relationships and fosters resilience.

-Anna Goulding works at the Institute of Health and Society, Newcastle University.
-She is interested in cultural participation and wellbeing.
+Anna Goulding is a Research Associate at the Institute of Health and Society, Newcastle University.

 Andrew Newman is Professor of Cultural Gerontology at Newcastle University.
 His research focuses on resilience, connectivity and community participation.